The Challenge

 Connect rural and urban markets to strengthen local economies.

-We will support initiatives that advance key sectors, invest in local leaders, build regional networks for collaboration, and creatively engage the private sector.
+We support initiatives that advance key sectors, invest in local leaders, build regional networks for collaboration, and creatively engage the private sector.

 Stimulate entrepreneurship.

-We will support efforts to promote collaboration among entrepreneurs, capital providers, and researchers.
+We support efforts to promote collaboration among entrepreneurs, capital providers, and researchers.
 We will also support efforts to incubate and scale innovators and entrepreneurial training programs.

 Train workers for new economy careers.

-We will support innovative workforce development programs that train coal-affected workers and community members for well-paying, 21st century jobs, including programs that offer wrap-around support, engage local businesses, address worker skill mismatch, and create remote work opportunities.
+We support innovative workforce development programs that train coal-affected workers and community members for well-paying, 21st century jobs, including programs that offer wrap-around support, engage local businesses, address worker skill mismatch, and create remote work opportunities.

 Eligibility Qualifiers and Challenge Details